 In short, there is no definitive answer to the question, “What is considered a rural area in the United States?”
 Federal agencies such as the Census Bureau and the USDA use different criteria to define rural areas.

-However, it’s essential to know how the data you’re looking at is collected before drawing any conclusions from it.
+However, it’s essential to know how the data you’re looking at is collected before drawing any conclusions.

 There are some differences between rural and urban areas.
 Rural areas are less densely populated than city areas.
-They often have more land that is used for agriculture or natural habitats than the city areas, which are more developed with buildings and roads.
+They often have more land used for agriculture or natural habitats than city areas, which are more developed with buildings and roads.

 What other rural definition would you add to these rural definitions above?